 - Take your leftover ribs out of the fridge and let them sit on the counter until they come to room temperature.
 If you’re planning to reheat BBQ ribs in the oven, now’s the time to coat them in your favorite barbecue sauce.

-- Wrap your ribs in two layers of foil to make sure none of that delicious flavor from the juices can escape.
-More importantly, a lot of barbecue sauces have a high sugar content which means they tend to burn in the reheating process.
-Covering your ribs throughout the process will prevent burning and get that great caramelized, juicy flavor.
+- Wrap the ribs in two layers of foil to make sure none of that delicious juice escapes.
+More importantly covering your ribs while they heat will prevent burning and help you achieve that caramelized, juicy flavor.
+(A lot of barbecue sauces have a high sugar content, which means they tend to burn in the reheating process.)

-- Place the wrapped ribs in a baking pan and heat for about 20-30 minutes.
-How long to reheat ribs in oven depends on how strong your oven is.
+- Place the wrapped ribs in a baking pan and heat for about 20 to 30 minutes.
+The length of time may vary depending on how strong your oven is.

 - Five minutes before the timer is set to go off, turn on your broiler to give your sauce that additional caramelized flavor.

-To reheat spare ribs in the oven, Rada says you’ll want to keep them in a little longer than 20-30 minutes.
+To reheat spare ribs in the oven, Rada says you’ll want to keep them in for 20 to 30 minutes or even a little longer.
 “The higher fat content means they’ll need more time than your average pork ribs, but cooking them low and slow at 250 degrees Fahrenheit will keep them from drying out,” she explains.
 This is the trick to keeping them moist.

 If you plan to reheat beef ribs, you’ll want to add a little bit of water or broth while you’re wrapping them in foil to make sure they stay juicy and tender, says Rada.
 And when it comes to the best way to reheat baby back ribs, Rada recommends the following steps: